tsnellgrove/dark_castle3/doc/to_do.md

 - DONE: [DOC] for End class
 	- DONE: purpose of disp_end() is to calc title, and present ending text
 	- DONE: when facing an end state, set end.is_end, end.game_ending and call end.disp_end()
-- INPROC: clean up GameState
+- DONE: clean up GameState
 	- DONE: move debug from state_dict to attribute is_debug
 		- DONE: create is_debug attribute and setters & getters
 		- DONE: update mk_def_pkl()